Esra07/Esra07/README.md

 ### Hi, Welcome to My GitHub Profile!

-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate with python developers.
 - 📫 You can reach me via esra.ovali@gmail.com
 - ⚡ To learn and apply coding is fun.